AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/calc-column-types.md

 An age calculated column returns the number of seconds between the current time and some input time.

-In the example below, we created **Seconds since customer's most recent order** in the **customers**table.
-This can be leveraged to construct user lists of customers who have not made purchases (sometimes referred to as churning) within X days.
+In the example below, we created `Seconds since customer's most recent order` in the `customers` table.
+This can be leveraged to construct user lists of customers who have not made purchases (sometimes referred to as churning) within `X days`.

 ![](../../assets/age.gif)